Mental Health Parity and

 coverage for mental health and substance use disorder benefits with medical and

 surgical benefits is the law!
-If you have questions about this, visit our Consumer Services Bureau or call their hotline at
+If you have questions, visit our Consumer Services Bureau or call their hotline at

 To learn more, these additional websites also provide